-Is There Anything a Wedding Vendor Can Do When a Demand For Refund of Deposit Money Is Received Due to Covid-19?
+What Can a Wedding Vendor Do When a Demand For Refund of Deposit Money Is Received Due to Covid-19?

 A Wedding Vendor May Be Legally Required to Refund Deposit Money; However, Negotiation For An Alternate Arrangement May Be Possible.

 How Wedding Supplier Contracts Are Affected by Covid19

 As a wedding supplier, Covid-19 is one variable that was unexpected when starting or operating your business.
 With events like conferences, trade shows, home shows, weddings, jack and jill parties, bar mitzvahs or bat mitzvahs, retirement parties, and more, being affected, many vendors are receiving emails from clients requesting cancellatoin and seeking refund of deposits.
 In many circumstances, a threat of litigation follows if a vendor fails to give in to the demand for refund.
 Every situation is different but let SFG Paralegal Services LLP share some thoughts to consider for when you get such a demand.

 Church or Other House of Worship